TUFFER'S CHRISTMAS WISH

 Tuffer watched the color drain from his father’s face.

 “So, what’s the word?”
-Ralph asked, his hand shaking slightly as he picked up his beverage.
+Ralph asked, his hand shaking slightly

 “I’m the bastard son of a washed-up pro football player.”